 Take a look at this list of top 10 South African foods to try in order to get the best picks from dishes with local, Dutch, Malay, and French influences.
 South Africa is by far the most cosmopolitan country in Africa and has a mature tourism industry.
-There is so much to do and see from going on safari to visiting townships; taking indulgent food and wine tours in the Cape to visiting a foodie haven in Durban.
+There is so much to do and see from going on safari to visiting townships or taking indulgent food and wine tours in the Cape to visiting a foodie haven in Durban.

 However, due to the number of South African migrants worldwide, you no longer have to travel very far to experience a taste of South Africa.
-Although nothing beats the authentic experience that travel brings, that South African experience may be closer than you think.
+Although nothing beats the authentic experience that travel brings, a South African experience may be closer than you think.

 01 of 10

 Chakalaka is a very simple and easy to make relish which has grown out of the townships of South Africa's cities.
 Usual components are baked beans, curry, peppers, and carrots.
-It is almost impossible to find a South African bbq (braai) without chakalaka.
+It is almost impossible to find a South African barbecue (braai) without chakalaka.

 02 of 10